Chapter 6 : I like my flat.

 Thinking about it, I guess the one thing I really want is to get over Ian, except I don’t quite know how to do that.
 I suppose this is a good place to start, right?
 Sleeping in another guy’s bed?

 ...well, perhaps I’m not exactly going about it in the right manner, but it’s something.
-This is a good thing.
+This is good.
 It is.
 I’m not really sure how, but it is.
 I can feel it.
 Getting a fresh start and whatnot.
 Things will be better this time.
 They will.

 Fais comme chez toi.